-Every person who holds an office specified in Section 87200 shall, each year at a time specified by Commission regulations, file a statement disclosing his investments, his interests in real property and his income during the period since the previous statement filed under this section or Section 87202.
+Every person who holds an office specified in Section 87200 shall, each year at a time specified by

+Commission regulations, file a statement disclosing his investments, his interests in real property and his income during the period since the previous statement filed under this section or Section 87202.
 The statement shall include any investments and interests in real property held at any time during the period covered by the statement, whether or not they are still held at the time of filing.

-2 Cal.
+Regulations: 2 Cal.
 Code of Regs.
+Section 18117 2 Cal.
+Code of Regs.
 Section 18723 2 Cal.
 Code of Regs.
+Section 18732.5

-Section 18732.5 Opinions: In re Sampson (1975) 1 FPPC Ops.
+Opinions: In re Sampson (1975) 1 FPPC Ops.
 183